 Playing two Las Vegas cops with an evidence-collection job, Nicolas Cage and Elijah Wood more or less embody the waste-the-day-away slacker spirit so thick-on-the-ground twenty years ago and more content to wait in the wings of generally more manic films released today.
 The restful, almost placid, tone of the film that recalls those mid-‘90s delights is a refresher course in cinema with an eye for tangents and ostensibly pointless moments that don’t advance narrative but instead corroborate character or flex the fluctuations of mood.
 When the two lovable loners discover a diamond-mine locked in a store, they invade the hostile thief den overhead and tunnel down under in hopes of locating their piece of the American Apple Pie.
 Or, considering the prickly tone of the film, maybe a lemon tart in this case.
 You get the picture.

 It’s basically a light character piece about an agent and a passive understudy muscled around by Daddy Cage, who himself evolves along the Cage spectrum from genially discombobulated soul to disquietingly, disturbed, discombobulated soul with a Cageian charisma and aplomb.
 He restively discomforts the screen without having to turn himself into a Pavaroti-like bucket of electrons like he usually does; it’s good Cage, but not pandering Cage, and although pandering is what the man has singularly elevated into an artform over the years, The Trust is a nice, shaggy-dog accompaniment to David Gordon Green’s Joe for a more unassuming later-period work from an actor who still has the moxie when he wants to.
-Cage’s unique brand of artifice, buried deep in concerns about social identity and the performance of one’s external self, finds Cage burrowing within himself to exhume the subterranean layers of our beings and bring them all to the glorious surface.
+Cage’s unique brand of artifice, buried deep in concerns about social identity and the performance of one’s external self, finds Cage burrowing within himself to exhume the underground layers of our beings and bring them all to the glorious surface.
 This isn’t a great film, merely a passable diversion.
 But for Cage, it’s an escape plan.